A Plan to Renew the Promise of American Life, Plank 6

-The Supreme Court, in its famous Legal Tender Cases and Gold Clause Cases, ruled that Congress has “plenary power” to issue fiat money and dictate its value, pursuant to its power to “regulate the value” of foreign and domestic coin.
-That’s erroneous.
-The power to regulate the value of gold and silver coins is limited to the purpose of ensuring that both kinds remain in circulation (i.e., to counteract Gresham’s Law).
-In these cases, the Court makes the incorrect assumption that the federal government is endowed with attributes of “national sovereignty” like those found in European governments.
+One of the obstacles to restoring honest, constitutional money is the Supreme Court.
+In its famous — I should say infamous — Legal Tender and Gold Clause Cases, the high Court ruled that Congress has ‘plenary’ power to issue fiat money and dictate its value, pursuant to its power to ‘regulate the value’ of foreign and domestic coin.
+That interpretation is erroneous.
+The congressional power to regulate the value of gold and silver coins is limited to the purpose of ensuring that both kinds remain in circulation (that is, to counteract Gresham’s Law).
+In the aforementioned rulings, the Court made the incorrect assumption that the federal government is endowed with attributes of ‘national sovereignty’ like those found in governments with monarchical backgrounds.
 That assumption has no grounding in the constitutional text and turns the American Revolution on its head.
-The whole point of the Revolution, and its greatest achievement, was to deny the existence of “sovereignty” in the “rulers” and recognize it in the people, considered as individuals.
-“All men are created equal”— even you, King George!
+The whole point of the Revolution, and its greatest achievement, was to deny the existence of ‘sovereignty’ in the ‘rulers’ and recognize it instead in the people, considered as individuals.
+‘All men are created equal’ — even you, King George.
 From which it follows that government must be by the consent of all the people.
-That consent is reflected in our Constitution, a voluntary yet binding act of “We the People.”
-The Constitution places limits on the powers of our “rulers.”
+That consent is reflected in our Constitution, a voluntary yet binding act of the whole people, each individual solemnly covenanting with every other individual to recognize the equality of all and to follow the rules that all have together made and agreed to abide by.
+The Constitution places limits on the powers of our ‘rulers,’ so that they become our servants in practice as well as theory.
 Congress’s monetary powers, too, are limited.
-They are by no means “plenary.”
+They are by no means ‘plenary.’

 How to Restore Constitutional Money

 To serve its liberty-protecting function, a national currency needs to have a fixed, stable value.